Hiyya1/ODT-2026-Hiyya/README.md

 `Ethereal Flowers`

 ## 1.4 One-Line Pitch
-`A panel of blooming flowers which respond to the movement of your hand over them.`
+`A panel of blooming flowers which responds to the movement of your hand over it.`

 ## 1.5 Expanded Project Idea
 In 1–2 paragraphs, explain: